dart-lang/language/working/augmentation-libraries/feature-specification.md

 ### Augmenting constructors

 Constructors are (as always) more complex.
-A constructor marked `augment` replaces the body of the existing constructor with its body, if present.
-If the augmenting constructor has any initializers, they are appended to the augmented constructor's initializers, but before any super initializer or redirecting initializer if there is one.

-In the augmenting constructor's body, an `augmented()` call invokes the augmented constructor's body.
-The expression has type `void` and evaluates to `null`. **(TODO: This is slightly under-specified.
-We can use the current bindings of the parameters of the augmenting constructor as the initial binding of parameter variables in the augmented body, or we can execute the body in the current *scope*, using the same variables as the current body.
-The latter is not what we do with functions elsewhere, and allows the `augmented` expression to modify local variables, but the former introduces different variables than the ones that existed when evaluating the initializer list.
-If the initializer list captures variables in closures, that body may not work.)**
+We have many kinds of constructors, and what it means to augment each is different.
+For the purposes of this section we will call out three specific kinds of constructors:

+**Non-redirecting generative constructors**: These always produce a new instance, and have an optional initializer list and optional body.
+**Non-redirecting factory constructors**: These are much like static methods, and might return a subtype of the current type.
+They also may not create a new instance, but return an existing one.
+They must have a body.
+**Redirecting constructors**: Both generative and factory constructors can be redirecting, although the syntax looks slightly different for each.

+It may not always be apparent whether a constructor is redirecting or not based on a given declaration (if there is no body, initializer list, or redirecting constructor invocation).
+These constructors are considered to be "potentially redirecting" or "potentially non-redirecting".
+An augmentation may alter this property by augmenting a constructor in a way that makes it concretely redirecting or not.

 It is a compile-time error if:

-*   The function signature of the augmenting constructor does not match the signature of the augmented constructor.
-This means that the parameters must be the same (just as for augmenting functions, except here there is no return type and no type parameters on the constructor itself).
-Any initializing formals must be the same in both constructors.
-Any super parameters must be the same in both constructors.
+*   The signature of the constructor augmentation does not match the original constructor.
+It must have the same number of positional parameters, the same named parameters, and matching parameters must have the same type, optionality, and any `required` modifiers must match.
+Any initializing formals and super parameters must also be the same in both constructors.

-    **TODO: Is this the right way to handle initializing formals?**

 *   The augmenting constructor parameters specify any default values.
     *Default values are defined solely by the introductory constructor.*

-*   The introductory constructor is `const` and the augmenting constructor is not, or vice versa.
+*   The introductory constructor is `const` and the augmenting constructor is not or vice versa.

 *   The introductory constructor is marked `factory` and the augmenting constructor is not, or vice versa.